Legal Advice for Compensation Insurance Claims & TPD Payouts

 Approved personal injury settlement icon

-Most personal injury cases will typically settle between 3 months and several years.
+Most personal injury cases will typically settle between three months and several years.
 How long it takes to receive compensation depends on a few factors, including:

 1. Accident type: motor vehicle injury claims generally settle within six months, while workers’ compensation cases can take up to a year.
 Other types of more complex claims can take 2 or 3 years.